ckamps/2232-defiance/content/04-main-level.md

 type: minimal
 ---

-Offering over 3,200 sq ft of living space, the majority of your day-to-day living will occur on the main level.
+Offering over 3,200 sq ft of living space, the majority of your day-to-day living will be on the main level.

 {{< image src="img/plans/plans-home-main-level.png" wrapper="col mx-auto" class="rounded" >}}